yaegassy/coc-pysen/README.md

 <img width="780" alt="coc-pysen-demo" src="https://user-images.githubusercontent.com/188642/114372002-0d0c5100-9bbc-11eb-9196-20a986887dee.gif">

-## [WIP]
+## Note

-**Known issues I have felt (pysen-ls itself?, or pysen-vscode?)**:

-- [ ] Currently, it is slow overall (especially formatting).
-Formatting commands may time out.
-(It is also due to the fact that "black" itself is slow...)
+Due to the nature of the tool, it may take some time for the formatter to complete its execution.

-  - You may want to refrain from setting up automatic formatting when saving files.
+You may want to refrain from setting up automatic formatting when saving files.

 ## Install